Timeline: Revolution & Early Republic 1776-1800

 George Handley served as Georgia governor.

-To view the Constitution of 1789, see the Digital Library of Georgia.
+To view the Constitution of 1789, see the Georgia Archives.

 A convention had begun meeting in November of the previous year to draw up a new Georgia constitution.
 In May a convention assembled in Augusta to consider any amendments to the proposed constitution, and to consider approving it.
 They acted quickly, ratifying the new constitution within two days.